Huali2022/Huali2022.github.io/index.md

 ### News:

+- **January 2026**: Our paper on "Doubly Robust Transfer Learning Under Sub-group Shift for Cohort-Level Missing Indicator Covariates" is accepted by **Statistica Sinica**.

 - **November 2025**: Huali received the National Scholarship.

 - **September 2025**: Our manuscript on [A simulation-free extrapolation method for misspecified models with errors-in-variables in epidemiological studies](https://arxiv.org/abs/2509.06118) is available on [arXiv](https://arxiv.org/abs/2509.06118).